Court Rules

 Communication ProtocolImportant

-Telephone contact with chambers limited to permitted situations, emergencies, or scheduling questions.
+Telephone contact with Chambers is limited to authorized circumstances or emergencies.

 Parties may contact Chambers by telephone only as permitted in these rules, as instructed by the Court, or in emergency situations requiring immediate attention.